 It is also possible for a third party to bear responsibility for your truck accident claim.
 For example, if a drunk driver swerved into the side of a truck that was driving in the lane next to you and caused a chain reaction that ultimately led to your accident, that third party would likely bear liability for the resulting damages.
 As long as the truck driver involved did everything possible to minimize the damage from the accident, the third party could bear the full brunt of liability for the accident in question.

 Colorado follows a contributory negligence statute, and this statute indicates that a plaintiff may receive reduced compensation for a claim in which the plaintiff bears partial liability.
 In Colorado, the plaintiff may still recover compensation for a claim minus a percentage equal to their degree of fault for the accident.
 For example, if the court determines a plaintiff to be 20% at fault and the defendant to be 80% at fault for a one-million-dollar claim, the plaintiff will lose $200,000 or 20% of the case award due to their contributory negligence.

 Legal Counsel Is Crucial

 Ultimately, truck accidents share similarities with typical traffic accidents in many ways, but they also involve several unique variables that demand the attention of an experienced legal team.
-If you suffered injuries and/or economic losses due to a truck accident in the Denver area, a Denver, Colorado truck accident attorney can be a tremendous asset as you work toward legal recovery.
+If you suffered injuries and/or economic losses due to a truck accident in the Denver area, a Colorado truck accident attorney can be a tremendous asset as you work toward legal recovery.